SEB-Core/mongoose-recipes/README.md

 <br>

-After we delete the recipe, we need to render the confirm page.
-In our `recipeController.js` file, in `deleteRecipeById`, replace the `res.send` with:
+After you delete the recipe, you need to render the confirm page.
+In your `recipeController.js` file, in `deleteRecipeById`, replace the `res.send` with:

 ```js
 res.render('./recipes/confirm.ejs')